soxueren/atsd/api/sql/examples/lookup.md

 ## Example: Multiple Replacement Tables from Metric Tags

-The query converts numeric values into string codes using different replacement tables specified in the metric tag, specific for each metric included in the query.
+This query converts numeric values into string codes using different replacement tables specified in the metric tag, and are specific for each metric included in the query.

 ### Query